QUT-Digital-Observatory/twarc2/README.md

 As with twarc the goal of twarc2 is to make it easy to continue to get the fullest representation of tweets and Twitter users, with the minimum amount of fuss, and maximum amount of reliability.
-Here's a sketch w of what the command line API could look like.
+Here's a sketch of what the command line API could look like.

 ## Search